 Indignant that she implied I wasn’t capable of performing such a simple repair, I set out to prove her wrong and reclaim my manhood.

 “I’ll fix this”, I said in my most macho voice as she rolled her eyes and left me to it.

-Several visits to the local hardware store and a few hours later, I was proudly exhibiting the fruits of my labour.
+Several visits to the local hardware store and a few hours later, I was proudly exhibiting the fruits of my labor.

-Fast forward a few weeks and mould started showing up behind the silicon repair I’d made.
+Fast forward a few weeks and mold started showing up behind the silicon repair I’d made.